Universal approximation and model compression for radial neural networks: Universal approximation proofs and additional results

 \begin{definition} A function $f : \R^n \to \R^m$ is \emph{asymptotically affine} if there exists an affine function $L : \R^n \to \R^m$ such that, for all $\epsilon > 0$, there exists a compact set $K \subset \R^n$ such that $|L(x) - f(x)| < \epsilon$ for all $x \in \R^n \setminus K$.
 We say that $L$ is the limit of $f$. \end{definition}

-\begin{rmk} An {\it asymptotically linear} function is defined in the same way, except $L$ is taken to be linear (i.e., given just by applying matrix multiplication without translation).
-Hence any asymptotically linear function is in particular an asymptotically affine function, and Theorem \ref{thm:UA-asymp-lin} applies to asymptotically linear functions as well. \end{rmk}
+\begin{remark} An {\it asymptotically linear} function is defined in the same way, except $L$ is taken to be linear (i.e., given just by applying matrix multiplication without translation).
+Hence any asymptotically linear function is in particular an asymptotically affine function, and Theorem \ref{thm:UA-asymp-lin} applies to asymptotically linear functions as well. \end{remark}

 Given an asymptotically affine function $f : \R^n \to \R^m$ and $\epsilon >0$, let $K$ be a compact set as in Definition \ref{def:asymp-lin-alt}.
 We apply Lemma~\ref{lem:def-N} to the restriction $f \vert_K$ of $f$ to $K$ and produce a minimal constant $N = N(f\vert_K,K,\epsilon)$ as in Definition \ref{def:NM}.
 We write simply $N(f,K,\epsilon)$ for this constant.